Ellenabad bypolls: Haryana Cong chief Kumari Selja hits out at INLD's Abhay Chautala | Politics

 “Prices of essential commodities are rising sharply.
 Cooking gas cylinders, which cost Rs 400 each during Congress-led UPA's time, now cost around Rs 1,000.
 Petrol and diesel prices too have shot through the roof and are now beyond common man's reach,” she said.

-Appealing to the people to vote for the Congress candidate in the bypolls, she asked the gathering “to strengthen the hands of Congress “Rahul Gandhi is the only leader who is raising the voice of the poor, common people and downtrodden sections of the society today,” she said.
+Appealing to the people to vote for the Congress candidate in the October 30 bypoll, she urged the people “to strengthen the Congress’ hands.”
+“Rahul Gandhi is the only leader who is raising the voice of the poor, common people and downtrodden sections of the society today,” she said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)